-We amended Mr. Schor's offer letter, effective upon the closing of this offering.
+We amended Mr. Schor's offer letter, effective upon the closing of our IPO.
 Pursuant to this amendment, Mr. Schor will be entitled to receive an annual base salary of \$450,000 and an annual target bonus equal to 50% of his annual base salary.
 Mr. Schor's amended offer letter provides that, in the event that his employment is terminated by us without cause or by him for good reason, and such termination occurs within the 12-month period following a change of control, then in lieu of the payments and benefits described above, Mr. Schor shall be entitled to receive (i) a lump sum cash payment equal to 1.5 times the sum of his base salary and target annual incentive compensation, (ii) continued coverage under our health and dental plans for up to 18 months following termination and (iii) full acceleration of all time-based stock options and other time-based stock-based awards held by Mr. Schor.

-In connection with this offering, we granted to Mr. Schor a stock option to purchase 238,311 shares of our common stock, at an exercise price equal to the per share price of our common stock in this offering.
+In connection with our IPO, we granted to Mr. Schor a stock option to purchase 238,311 shares of our common stock, at an exercise of \$15.00 per share.
 Such option will vest 25% on the first anniversary of the grant date, and the remainder ratably each month over the remaining three years.